-10. Click the Content Indicator icon in the logo frame.
+14. Click the Content Grabber in the logo frame.

 When the frame's content is selected, options in the Control panel relate to the placed object and not the containing frame.
 The X+ and Y+ fields define the position of the image within the frame.
-As you can see, InDesign remembers the placed file's original size; the Scale X and Scale Y fields show the file's current size as a percentage of the original.
+The Scale X and Scale Y fields show the file's current size as a percentage of the original.

-The Control panel now show the parameters of the content in the frame.
+The Control panel now shows the parameters of the content in the frame.